1956, Boksburg – 2017, Cape Town, South Africa

 Coinciding with Barend de Wet’s most recent solo exhibition titled Black, White & Everything In-Between (2016) was a publication by the same name, containing an essay by Alexandra C.M Ross that offers further insight into the practice of de Wet’s cryptically playful practice.

-De Wet is included in the exhibition entitled Women’s Work, curated by Ernestine White and Olga Speakes, at the Iziko South African National Gallery in Cape Town (running until April 2017).
+De Wet’s work was recently included in the exhibition entitled Women’s Work, curated by Ernestine White and Olga Speakes, at the Iziko South African National Gallery in Cape Town.

 Barend de Wet Dressed by David West | 10.10.10